Healthy Homes Assessment Tamatea

 Tamatea Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory throughout Tamatea and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement throughout Tamatea and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be in force to your rental home.
+• Property managers and landlords are required to keep records that prove the conformance to any Healthy Homes Standard that apply or will be in force to the rental property.

 Starting 1 July 2024